-In this course students will learn to make games or apps of their own design using the libGDX framework and publish them to Android, iOS, and Desktop.
+In this course students will learn about software development as they make games or apps of their own design using the libGDX framework and publish them to Android, iOS, and Desktop.
 They will also learn advanced topics in programming such as the Java Collections Framework, error handling, Big O notation, and some useful algorithms.
-The prerequisites for this course is AP Computer Science.
+The prerequisite for this course is AP Computer Science.